LouisI299/Wishing-Well-Frontend/README.md

 ## - Clone the frontend repository into a folder of your choice

+## - Make sure you are on the release or development branch.

 ## - Navigate to the cloned folder (Wishing-Well-Frontend)

 ## - Run "npm install" to install dependencies